Transforming IPCC Narratives for Global Climate Awareness

 #ClimateNarratives #IPCCCommunication #GlobalClimateAwareness #ScienceStorytelling #ClimateActionNow

-Aaron Leaman & Keegan Sentner
+Aaron C. Leaman & Keegan Sentner

 Historically, one of science and conservation’s biggest downfalls has been its inability to communicate critical facts and data in a way that resonates with broader audiences.
 Oftentimes, scientific reports are littered with jargon-heavy wording, complex language, and a rather unexciting tone.
 These reports get buried deep in some academic journal or policy release, never communicating their message to the public or having a chance to make an impact.